kaushav07/bookleaf-api/README.md

 # BookLeaf Author Royalties API

 This project is a backend REST API built for BookLeaf Publishing.
-It handles author data, book sales, royalty calculations, and withdrawal requests based on the rules provided in the assignment PDF.
+It handles author data, book sales, royalty calculations and withdrawal requests based on the rules provided in the assignment PDF.

 ---